-- Study a minimum of the equivalent of 4 UniSC courses (48 units).
+- Study the equivalent of at least 4 UniSC courses (48 units)

 Funding and scholarships

-When you study on exchange you pay fees as per UniSC's program fees but there's funding support available.
-Explore these opportunities and discuss them when you meet with your consultant.
+When you study on exchange you will continue to pay tuition fees to UniSC, rather than the institution you're travelling to.
+But there's funding support available to help you with the costs of travelling overseas.
+Explore these opportunities below and discuss them when you meet with the Global Learning team.

 Government loans - OS-HELP

-OS-HELP is a Commonwealth Government loan program that provides financial assistance to eligible students wishing to undertake part of their Commonwealth Supported program overseas.
+OS-HELP is a Commonwealth Government loan program that provides financial assistance in the form of a study loan to eligible students wishing to undertake part of their studies overseas.
 Learn more about OS-HELP.

 Destination Australia Cheung Kong Exchange Program